-Mariko Okada, Toshiyuki Hosokawa DIRECTED BY
+Mariko Okada, Toshiyuki Hosokawa

-Minoru Betsuyaku (Coup d'etat), Masahiro Yamada/Kiju Yoshida (Eros & Massacre), Masahiro Yamada (Heroic Purgatory) MPAA RATING
+Minoru Betsuyaku (Coup d'etat), Masahiro Yamada/Kiju Yoshida (Eros & Massacre), Masahiro Yamada (Heroic Purgatory)

 Amongst Japanese filmmakers, Kiju Yoshida is most certainly not a household name here in the United States.
 A contemporary of Nagisa Oshima (Death by Hanging, In the Realm of the Senses), Yoshida began as an assistant to Keisuke Kinoshita before directing his first feature film at age 27 and building a career of more than 20 features and documentaries - all of which have proven difficult to find here in the United States until this collection, Love & Anarchism Limited Edition, arrives in the U.S. on May 9th courtesy of U.K. based distributor Arrow's Arrow Academy label.

 The collection three of Yoshida's films that, while not an actual trilogy, are similar in themes of radical politics and an even more radical shooting style.
 Eros & Massacre is presented in both its 169-minute theatrical version and the director's cut version running 220 minutes.
 Eros & Massacre tells the story of early 20th-century anarchist and free love advocate Sakae Osugi and a pair of student activists whose stories intertwine and interact with one another and ultimately create what is unquestionably Yoshida's greatest cinematic effort and prized jewel.